njegorichard/pypy_benchmarks/lib/chameleon/docs/reference.rst

 .. note:: The ``tal:case`` and ``tal:switch`` statements are available
           in Chameleon only.

-TAL does not use use the order in which statements are written in the tag to determine the order in which they are executed.
+TAL does not use the order in which statements are written in the tag to determine the order in which they are executed.
 When an element has multiple statements, they are executed in the order printed in the table above.